damianhakert/damianhakert.github.io/source/jobs/product-manager-ci/index.html.md

 - Experience in product management
 - Strong understanding of Git and Git workflows
 - Strong understanding of CI/CD
+- Understanding of deployment infrastructure and container technologies
 - Knowledge of the developer tool space
 - Strong technically.
 You understand how software is built, packaged and deployed.
 - Passion for design and usability